jhost94/dev-minihub/README.md

 This is a Java Backend template, designed to be generic, yet versatile.
 Over the time I will improve and add/adapt to new technologies I come across and find important to add or change here.

+Online version can be found at: https://app.jhub.center/swagger-ui/index.html (Temporary link, will be changed to a more permanent one in the future)

 banner art:
 https://patorjk.com/
 Font: Doh